lian999111/carla-semantic-localization/helper_scripts/README.md

 This folder contains helper scripts and Jupyter notebooks.
 They can be divided into 2 categories: CARLA-related and Thesis-related.
 Their usages are briefly described here.

 __CARLA-related__:
 - __explor_map.py__: Use this script to manually wander around a map with a randomly spawned car.
-It is modified from a CARLA's example which is under the MIT license.
+It is modified from a CARLA's example which is under the [MIT license](../agents/LICENSE).
 The modification extends the visualization to also show the 4 lane boundaries in the neightborhood.
 This is intend to be a tool to find inconsistencies between the lane boundaries in the underlying map and the rendering.
+Run the script with the flag ```-h``` to see descriptions of available options.

 - __show_all_landmarks.py__: As its names suggests, it visualizes all landmark objects in CARLA's rendering.
 A landmark object corresponds to a traffic sign defined in the underlying map.